Jean, Nevada: History

 Jean was originally named Goodsprings Junction.
 On June 28, 1905, postmaster George Arthur Fayle renamed the town Jean in honor of his wife, Jean Frost Fayle (1883-1950).
-He also built the famous Pioneer Saloon in Goodsprings, Nevada.
+He also built the famous Pioneer Saloon in Goodsprings.

 Pop's Oasis Casino was the first casino to open in Jean in 1972.
-Two other casinos, The Nevada Landing Hotel Casino and the Gold Strike Hotel Casino, were later opened.
+Two other casinos, the Nevada Landing Hotel and Casino and the Gold Strike Hotel and Casino were opened later.
 Pop's Oasis closed in 1988 and was demolished.
-Chips and tokens from Pop's Oasis were poured into the foundation of the Nevada Landing Hotel and Casino.
-The Nevada Landing subsequently closed in 2007 and the property was leveled in May 2008.
+Chips and tokens from Pop's Oasis were poured into the foundation of the Nevada Landing Hotel and Casino, which subsequently closed in 2007, and the property was leveled in May 2008.

 The Gold Strike remained open and was renamed Terrible's Hotel and Casino in 2018.

 Terrible's closed in 2020 during the pandemic and was sold to Tolles Development in 2022.
-The site along with several other large adjacent parcels are now being developed into a 3 million square-foot mega warehouse complex.
+The site, along with several other large adjacent parcels, is now being developed into a 3 million-square-foot mega warehouse complex.

-The Las Vegas welcome center in Jean was moved to Primm in early 2000 and the building in Jean was converted in 2004 to the current Nevada State Police substation.
+The Las Vegas welcome center in Jean was moved to Primm in early 2000, and the building in Jean was converted in 2004 to the current Nevada State Police substation.